-General Information Group Project CHECKLIST

-This checklist is provided to help you complete all the necessary information

-Project Name:

-th Contact Information (Identify one main contact person)

-Name: \square The general information section, to the left, is filled out

-Age: ☐ All four application questions have been answered

-E-mail: ☐ My budget worksheet accounts for my project's expenses

-Address:

-City, State & Zip Code:

-Sponsoring School Information Youth Information

-School name: List names & ages of ALL youth who are participating in the

-project planning or grant application:

-School district:

-Group name:

-Adult Partner at Sponsoring School:

-Phone: E-mail:

-E-maii:

-Address:

-City, State & Zip Code: How many youth do you plan to reach out to with the successful

-implementation of your project?
+General Information Group Project CHECKLIST This checklist is provided to help you complete all the necessary information Project Name: Youth Contact Information (Identify one main contact person) Name: \Box The general information section, to the left, is filled out Age: \Box All four application questions have been answered E-mail: \Box My budget worksheet accounts for my project's expenses Address: City, State & Zip Code: Sponsoring School Information Youth Information School name: List names & ages of ALL youth who are participating in the School district: project planning or grant application: Group name: Adult Partner at Sponsoring School: Phone: E-mail: Address: City, State & Zip Code: How many youth do you plan to reach out to with the successful implementation of your project?

 TURN IT IN!

 Application can be mailed, hand delivered, or emailed.

-Application can be mailed, hand delivered, or emailed APPLICATIONS ARE DUE DECEMBER 4, 2013.
+APPLICATIONS ARE DUE DECEMBER 4, 2013.